 ChatGPT is the first AI tool most freelancers reach for when they want to write better Freelancer.com proposals.
-It is free in its base tier, well known, and good enough at the task to be obviously useful.
+It's free in its base tier, well known, and good enough at the task to be obviously useful.

 Start with the Prompt

-A better prompt anchors the output in your specific context: who you are, what you have shipped, the tone you write in, and what the client is actually evaluating.
+A better prompt anchors the output in your specific context: who you are, what you've shipped, the tone you write in, and what the client is actually evaluating.

 A Working ChatGPT Prompt Template